-- 1. Let $\psi: S \to U \subset M$ be a geometric figure, with parameterisation group $G \subset \operatorname{Aut}(S)$ .
-Let the set S be the components of the geometric figure, $(S, \psi)$ be the coordinate system, and G the basis group. - 2.
-Under any coordinate transformation $g \in G$ , the geometric figure gets mapped to the geometric figure $\psi \circ g : S \to U$ . - 3.
-Under any coordinate transformation thus defined, i.e. any $g \in G$ , S is mapped to itself (by definition).
+- 1. Let $\psi: S \to U \subset M$ be a geometric figure, with parameterisation group $G \subset \operatorname{Aut}(S)$.
+Let the set S be the components of the geometric figure, (S, ψ) be the coordinate system, and G the basis group. - 2.
+Under any coordinate transformation $g \in G$, the geometric figure gets mapped to the geometric figure $\psi \circ q : S \to U$. - 3.
+Under any coordinate transformation thus defined, i.e. any $g \in G$, S is mapped to itself (by definition). - 4.
+Thus the components of the geometric figure under the coordinate transformation are the same as the old components, and therefore depend only on the old components. - C. Therefore, $\psi: S \to U$ is a geometric object.

-&lt;sup>14 "The examples given have shown sufficiently how one can get from geometric objects to geometric figures.
-But now how about the converse, is every geometric figure also a geometric object?
-We may assume that it [the geometric figure] acts as an induced "space" of a smooth mapping of some preimage, because we have the freedom to choose the preimage in accordance with this purpose.
+continuous mapping of some preimage, because we have the freedom to choose the preimage in accordance with this purpose.
 But, as we saw above, this representation is a coordinate system (in the broadest sense), and every geometric figure, which ultimately is build out of points, can be specified numerically with reference to such a system.
 The parameterisations, which eventually are retained in the geometric object, form sets of numbers which are independent of the choice of coordinate system.
 Of course, we may not demand that the sets of the necessary components are always finite, nor even that they are denumerably infinite or finite-dimensional.
 But in any case, we have obtained components, which will transform in a determinate way with coordinate transformations, and thus a geometric object."

-&lt;sup>15 "In brief, the situation is as follows.
+^{21. &}quot;In brief, the situation is as follows.
 The geometric figure is constructed out of the space through the process of the subset construction and the process of parameterisation with the help of the preimages and the parameterisation groups.
 But on the other hand, the process of parameterisation, which itself made use of the space (eventually piecewise), induces the coordinate systems and their transformation groups, and as soon as the geometric figure is specified numerically with reference to each of these coordinate systems (which is always possible), it possesses components and ways of transforming, and as such becomes a geometric object."